Science Library

 Wild Horses of the Chilcotin: Their History and Future

-Book by Wayne McCrory, professional biologist specializing in wild horses, bears and western toads.
-He has published more than 90 scientific reports on wildlife and conservation.
+Book by Wayne McCrory, professional biologist specializing in wild horses, bears and western toads, who has published more than 90 scientific reports on wildlife and conservation.

 May 2023